 NPAC SMS sends the M-ACTION subscriptionVersionLocalSMS-Create request to all the non-EDR Local SMSs.

 At the same time as step 1, NPAC SMS sends the M-CREATE numberPoolBlock request to all the EDR Local SMSs.
+For the XML interface, PBCD – NpbCreateDownload.

 NPAC SMS waits for all the responses.